quangvuminh2000/qap-asm/README.md

 - The Hexaly solver is a commercial optimization tool that may provide better solutions but requires a license
 - All implementations support parallel processing where applicable
 - The solvers include various local search improvements and optimization techniques
-- For ACS, HAS and GA solvers, parameters are hardcoded in the scripts and cannot be modified via command line
+- For ACS, HAS solvers, parameters are placed in `scripts/config.ini`
+- For GA solvers, parameters are placed in `scripts/heuristics/ga/config.py`

 ## Example Usage